likoz2/Lectures/CSharp/PaperWork/introduction.md

 ### Class
 - is always a `reference type` (is an `object`)
-- used to pack things together
+Used to pack things together.
 ```csharp
 public class Player {
   private string name;